YellowJacketLinux/lfs-rpmify/README.md

 to build.
 I believe they changed the build system to CMake so there will almost be some additional dependencies needed.

+With dependencies through Lua built, RPM 4.18.2 builds in LFS 12.2 but there are still three needed components for a complete RPM environment:

+1. GnuPG (critical, needed to sign packages, important for package security)
+2. debugedit (critical, needed for debug packages)
+3. fakechroot (needed to run the test suite after building RPM)

+GnuPG itself has a lot of dependencies, one of which is OpenLDAP.
+Hopefully I can just build the shared libraries, those should be all that are needed.

+While not a *strict* dependency, GnuTLS is a recommended dependency as is pinentry but pinentry seems to be runtime so I probably will not build that at least not until the RPM bootstrap is complete.

+GnuTLS however will be used for *many* other things too, so I will consider it and its dependencies as needed in this phase.

 Dependency One: UnZip
 ---------------------